MicrosoftDocs/azure-dev-docs/java/eclipse/azure-toolkit-for-eclipse-publish-spring-boot-docker-app.md

 ms.topic: article
 ---

-# Publish a Spring Boot app as a Docker container by using the Azure Toolkit for Eclipse
+# Publish a Spring Boot app as a Docker container by using the Azure Toolkit for Eclipse (DEPRECATED)

 The [Spring Framework] is an open-source solution that helps Java developers create enterprise-level applications.
 One of the more-popular projects that is built on top of that platform is [Spring Boot], which provides a simplified approach for creating standalone Java applications.